Watch this guitar practice video to learn how to improve your guitar playing by fixing your problems:

-Your brain must be engaged 100% of the time while you practice.
+Your brain must be totally engaged during guitar practice.
 Practice at a speed that is challenging for your hands, but slow enough for your brain to process every note.
-This is how you develop flawless guitar technique.
+This is how you develop flawless guitar playing technique.

 Practicing faster than you brain can follow makes it very hard to improve your guitar playing.

 Watch the video starting at 3:16 to see what it means to practice guitar without your hands outrunning you brain.